 When to see a doctor

 A number of conditions can cause shortness of breath and heart palpitations.
 It's important to get a prompt, accurate diagnosis and appropriate care.
-See your doctor if you experience any symptoms associated with hypertrophic cardiomyopathy.
+See your doctor if you have a family history of HCM or any symptoms associated with hypertrophic cardiomyopathy.

 Rapid or irregular heartbeat